Homogeneous Riemannian manifolds with non-trivial nullity: Introduction

 \end {thm1}

-We should point out that we do not know any irreducible example with a non-trivial isotropy $H$ or with $G$ non-solvable.
+We should point out that we do not know any example of an irreducible simply connected homogeneous Riemannian manifold $M=G/H$, with a non-trivial nullity, such that either $H$ is non-trivial or $G$ is non-solvable ($G$ connected).
 There seems to be no geometric reason for the non-existence of such a space.

-By making use of some delicate arguments we were able to prove that the leaves of the nullity distribution $\nu$, of an irreducible simply connected homogeneous space $M$, are closed (embedded) submanifolds.
+By making use of some delicate arguments we were able to prove that the leaves of the nullity foliation of an irreducible simply connected homogeneous space $M$ are closed (embedded) submanifolds.
 Then we prove that $M$ is an affine bundle over the quotient of $M$ by the leaves of the nullity foliation with an affine connection.
 Moreover, $\nu ^\perp$ defines an affine connection on this bundle which has a transitive holonomy group, and so this distribution is completely non-integrable.
 The existence of a completely non-integrable geometric distribution on a Riemannian manifold has usually strong implications, as e.g. the so-called homogeneous slice theorem used in \cite {Th} and \cite {HL}.

 \begin {thm2} Let $M=G/H$ be a simply connected homogeneous Riemannian manifold without a Euclidean de Rham factor, where $G=I(M)^o$.
 Assume that $M$ has a non-trivial nullity distribution $\nu$.
 Then